 Remuneration, Nomination and Corporate Governance Committee

 The responsibility of this committee is to establish and monitor the Company’s human resources, nomination and remuneration policies for Directors, management and staff; and to periodically monitor the Company’s corporate governance policy to ensure compliance with the Corporate Governance Code of the Kingdom of Bahrain.

-The Board delegates authority for the day-to-day management of the business to the Chief Executive Officer, who is supported by a qualified and experienced senior management team.
+The Board delegates authority for the day-to-day management of the business to the Managing Director, who is supported by a qualiﬁed and experienced senior management team.
 Proﬁles of the Executive Management are listed in the front section of this annual report.

 Naseej conducts all communications with its stakeholders in a professional, honest, transparent and timely manner.
-Main communications channels include an AGM, annual report, corporate website, newsletter and regular announcements in the appropriate local media.
-To ensure the disclosure of relevant information to all shareholders on a timely basis, the Company maintains a website, on which it posts important information including its financial results.
+Main communication channels include an AGM, annual report, website, corporate brochure, and regular announcements in the appropriate local media.
+To ensure the disclosure of relevant information to all shareholders on a timely basis, the Company maintains a website, on which it posts important information, including its ﬁnancial results.

 Main Risk Exposure

-The main risks to which Naseej is exposed are: credit risk; market risk, including currency and profit rate risk; and liquidity risk.
-Information concerning the Company’s exposure to each of these risks, and how it measures and manages such risks, is contained in Note 14 to the Financial Statements.
+The main risks to which Naseej is exposed are: credit risk; market risk, including currency and proﬁt rate risk; and liquidity risk.
+Information concerning the Company’s exposure to each of these risks, and how it measures and manages such risks, is contained in the Financial Statements

 Internal Audit provides an additional line of defence in risk management and internal controls.
 The role of internal audit is to provide independent and objective assurance that the process for identifying, evaluating and managing signiﬁcant risks faced by the Company is appropriately and effectively applied.